Place Cells as Multi-Scale Position Embeddings: Random Walk Transition Kernels for Path Planning: Method

 The above formulation can be derived through spectral decomposition of the transition matrix.
-Since the one-step transition matrix $P_1$ is symmetric by construction, its powers $P_t = P_1^t$ admit an eigendecomposition \citep{Meyer2000}: \( P_t = Q \Lambda^t Q^T, \) where $Q$ is orthogonal ($Q^T Q = I$) and $\Lambda = \text{diag}(\lambda_1, \ldots, \lambda_n)$ contains eigenvalues $0 \leq \lambda_i \leq 1$ (assuming the random walk is irreducible and aperiodic).
+Since the one-step transition matrix $P_1$ is symmetric by construction, its powers $P_\tau = P_1^\tau$ admit an eigendecomposition \citep{Meyer2000}: \( P_\tau = Q \Lambda^\tau Q^T, \) where $Q$ is orthogonal ($Q^T Q = I$) and $\Lambda = \text{diag}(\lambda_1, \ldots, \lambda_n)$ contains eigenvalues $0 \leq \lambda_i \leq 1$ (assuming the random walk is irreducible and aperiodic).

-From this spectral decomposition, we can construct a natural embedding by defining: \( H_i(x, t) = \lambda_i^{t/2} Q_i(x) \) where $Q_i$ is the $i$-th column of $Q$.
+From this spectral decomposition, we can construct a spectral embedding by defining: \( H_i(x, \tau) = \lambda_i^{\tau/2} Q_i(x) \) where $Q_i$ is the $i$-th column of $Q$.
 This yields an exact representation of the transition probability through inner products:

-where $H_i(x, t)$ is the $i$-th element of the vector $H(x, t)$.
-For the normalized transition probability $q(y|x, t)$, we define normalized embeddings:
+where $H_i(x, \tau)$ is the $i$-th element of the vector $H(x, \tau)$.
+For the normalized transition probability $q(y|x, \tau)$, we define normalized embeddings:

 which satisfy: